CHW in Canada

 CHW also supports many different organizations in Canada, and CHW supporters from coast to coast participate in these charitable activities.

-In 2022, CHW hosted 50+ fundraising events in support of at-risk women and children.
+In 2025, CHW hosted 60+ events and fundraisers in support of at-risk women and children.
 In Canada, we supported 220+ local Canadian youth through leadership programs, counselling services, experimental learning programs, mental healthcare, and scholarships/bursaries for post-secondary education.

 By supporting CHW, you are ensuring local programs can thrive.
 With Centres across Canada, there are many ways for you to support those in need right here at home: